varunoberoi/deepstream.io-website-old/pages/info/messagestructure/index.md

 | and + are used in these examples as placeholders, messages are actually separated by invisible Ascii control characters ("record separator" (30) and "group seperator" (31))

 Every message has a topic (e.g. RECORD, EVENT, AUTH etc.) and an action ( CREATE, DELETE, SUBSCRIBE etc.).
-For a full list of available topics and actions please see [docs/constants.html](../../docs/constants.html).
+For a full list of available topics and actions please see the list of constants [here](../../docs/constants.html).

 ### Example